Students find tiger pride in the RIT Archives

 The exhibit will include examples of “Tiger Stock,” certificates, which students sold to purchase the tiger cub, and several photographs of SPIRIT himself.
 In one picture, a student handler holding the cub is dressed in an early Ritchie mascot.
 Ritchie pre-dated SPIRIT, and the mascot’s evolution will be showcased through costumes, a hockey jersey, Ritchie-themed stress toys, and more.

-A small-scale replica will represent the bronze tiger in the Kodak Quad along with the original sweater it sported one winter.
+A small-scale replica will represent the bronze tiger in the Kodak Quad.
+The original sweater a student made for the tiger one winter also will be on display.
 A graduate student known only as “Stevie” knitted the orange sweater with brown “RIT” lettering (RIT’s former colors), and unwittingly started a tradition.

 The “S.P.I.R.I.T.” exhibit illustrates how the RIT Archives enhances students’ education and lends context to classroom curriculum.
 RIT’s University Archivist Elizabeth Call envisions student-created displays and exhibits in common spaces throughout campus that draw attention to the university’s history.